shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 #### 5.4 Impact on Existing, Compliant Uses (Applies to All Changes to Your License Offer)

 <details>
-<summary>It is very important to understand that stopping your offer of this license for future VODs (Section 5.1), upgrading the license version for existing VODs (Section 5.2), or modifying your placeholder information (Section 5.3) generally does not affect the rights of Licensees who have already begun Reusing your VODs in compliance with the license terms that were in effect before you made the change.</summary>
+<summary>It is important to understand that stopping your offer of this license for future VODs, upgrading the license version for existing VODs, or modifying your placeholder information generally does not affect the rights of Licensees who have already begun Reusing your VODs in compliance with the license terms that were in effect before you made the change.</summary>
 &nbsp;

 Public licenses, once accepted through compliant use, grant rights that are typically irrevocable by the Licensor as long as the Licensee continues to adhere to the original conditions under which they started.
-The "VOD Reaction License" template's grant to the Licensee in Clause 2 explicitly includes "irrevocable (as long as the Licensee complies with all conditions of this License)," which reinforces this principle.
-This is crucial for building trust and encouraging good-faith reuse by your community.
+The VRL template's grant to the Licensee in Clause 2 explicitly includes "irrevocable (as long as the Licensee complies with all conditions of this License)," which reinforces this principle.

-**Record Keeping and Supporting Your Community**

-* Keep a personal record of when you started offering VODs under this license and the exact terms (including specific placeholder values and a copy of the license text) you offered at various times.
-If you make changes to placeholder values or discontinue the offer, record when those changes were made effective.
-* The VOD Reaction License is designed to foster positive community interaction.
-Being clear, transparent, and fair in how you manage your license offer and any changes to it is fundamental to supporting that spirit.
-Always prioritize clear communication with your community regarding your licensing decisions.
 </details>

 ### 6\.
 Addressing Specific Scenarios and Potential Issues